jitang-github/asegrm/README.md

 ~~~
 #### Required arguments
 - output_path: The path indexed by the --output_path when running the *compute* step.

+#### Optional arguments
+- --ancestry_specific: Whether the merge is for ancestry-specific outputs, default True.
+Set to False when estimating ancestry-unaware GRMs.

 #### Output
 Under the output path, asegrm outputs: